Vix.cpp v2.7.0 is here Read the blog

 vix dev

-A Vix project is the point where a quick experiment becomes a real application.
+A Vix.cpp project is where a quick experiment becomes a structured application.

 Next step